-The Company has adopted several stock plans that provide equity instruments to our employees and non-employee directors.
-Our plans include incentive and non-statutory stock options and restricted stock awards.
+The Company has adopted several stock plans that provide equity instruments to the Company's employees and non-employee directors.
+The Company's plans include incentive and non-statutory stock options and restricted stock awards.
 Stock options generally vest ratably over a four-year period on the anniversary date of the grant, and expire ten years after the grant date.
 Restricted stock awards generally vest on the achievement of specific performance targets.
 The Company also has employee stock purchase plans that allow qualified employees to purchase Company shares at 85% of the fair market value on specified dates.

-Prior to April 1, 2006 we accounted for these stock-based employee compensation plans under the measurement and recognition provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" or APB 25, and related Interpretations, as permitted by SFAS No. 123, "Accounting for Stock Based Compensation," or SFAS 123.
-With the exception of grants of restricted stock awards, we generally recorded no stock-based compensation expense during periods prior to April 1, 2006 as all stock-based grants had exercise prices equal to the fair market value of our common stock on the date of grant.
-We also recorded no compensation expense in connection with our employee stock purchase plans as they qualified as non-compensatory plans following the guidance provided by APB 25.
-In accordance with SFAS 123 and SFAS 148 "Accounting for Stock-Based Compensation-Transition and Disclosure," appearing later in this Note we disclose our net loss and net loss per share for the quarter and six (6) months ended September 30, 2005 as if we had applied the fair value-based method in measuring compensation expense for our stock-based compensation plans.
+Prior to April 1, 2006 the Company accounted for these stock-based employee compensation plans under the measurement and recognition provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" or APB 25, and related Interpretations, as permitted by SFAS No. 123, "Accounting for Stock Based Compensation," or SFAS 123.
+With the exception of grants of restricted stock awards, the Company generally recorded no stock-based compensation expense during periods prior to April 1, 2006 as all stock-based grants had exercise prices equal to the fair market value of the Company's common stock on the date of grant.
+The Company also recorded no compensation expense in connection with the Company's employee stock purchase plans as they qualified as non-compensatory plans following the guidance provided by APB 25.
+[In accordance with SFAS 123 and SFAS 148 "Accounting for Stock-Based Compensation-Transition and Disclosure," appearing later in this Note, the Company disclosed its net loss and net loss per share for the three and nine months ended December 31, 2005 as if the Company had applied the fair value-based method in measuring compensation expense for its stock-based compensation plans.]

-Effective April 1, 2006, we adopted the fair value recognition provisions of SFAS No. 123R "Accounting for Stock Based Compensation", using the modified prospective transition method.
-Under that transition method, compensation expense that we recognized for the three and six months ended September 30, 2006 was \$233 and \$463 included: (a) compensation expense for all share-based payments granted prior to but not yet vested as of April 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation expense for all share-based payments granted ate fair value estimated in accordance with the provisions of SFAS 123, and (b) compensation expense for all share-based payments granted or modified on or after April 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS 123R.
-Compensation expense is recognized only for those awards that are expected to vest, whereas prior to the adoption of SFAS 123R, we recognized forfeitures as they occurred.
-In addition, we elected the straight-line attribution method as our accounting policy for recognizing stock-based compensation expense for all awards that are granted on or after April 1, 2006.
+Effective April 1, 2006, the Company adopted the fair value recognition provisions of SFAS No. 123R "Accounting for Stock Based Compensation," using the modified prospective transition method.
+Under that transition method, the Company recognized compensation expense of \$806 and \$1,269 for the three and nine months ended December 31, 2006, which included: (a) compensation expense for all share-based payments granted prior to but not yet vested as of April 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation expense for all share-based payments granted or modified on or after April 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS 123R.
+Compensation expense is recognized only for those awards that are expected to vest, whereas prior to the adoption of SFAS 123R, the Company recognized forfeitures as they occurred.
+In addition, the Company elected the straight-line attribution method as our accounting policy for recognizing stock-based compensation expense for all awards that are granted on or after April 1, 2006.
 Results in prior periods have not been restated.

-Total compensation expense for the period ended September 30, 2006 was \$463, for the three months ended September 30, 2006, the compensation expense was \$233.
-The total compensation expense related to non-vested awards not yet recognized is \$1,010.
-The weighted average period for which it is expected to be recognized is 2 years.
+The total compensation expense related to non-vested awards not yet recognized is \$4,215.
+The weighted average period for which it is expected to be recognized is 3.29 years.